Japan World Cup 2026 Guide: Schedule, Players & Where to Watch in Tokyo

 Takefusa Kubo — Winger, Real Sociedad

 The one to watch.
 The 25-year-old has 48 caps and spent this season establishing himself as one of the more dangerous wide attackers in La Liga, Spain’s top division.
 Quick, technically sharp and capable of creating something from nothing.
-With two of Japan’s most creative forwards out injured, the weight of the attack falls largely on him.
+With Mitoma and Minamino sidelined through injury, the weight of the attack falls heavily on him.

 Ritsu Doan — Winger, Eintracht Frankfurt

 Doan operates on the opposite flank to Kubo and has a habit of showing up when it counts.
-At the 2022 World Cup, he came off the bench to score the equalizers against both Germany and Spain.
-Two of the more celebrated goals in recent Japanese football history, both from a player who started neither game.
-If Japan needs a goal late, Doan is the name you’ll be watching for.
+At the 2022 World Cup, he came off the bench to score the equalizers against both Germany and Spain—two of the more celebrated goals in recent Japanese football history, both from a player who started neither game.
+If Japan needs a goal late against Sweden, Doan is the name you’ll be watching for.

 Keito Nakamura — Forward, Reims